 Method B: Soundproof Mats w/Reflective Insulation

 So you tried out some of those Dynamats that we were talking about and, while they were good, they were not quite as effective at deadening the noise as you would have liked.
-So what do you do now?

-In this instance, you might want to try adding some Reflective Insulation to your car as well.
-This insulation will help to increase the amount of noise that is blocked by the Soundproof Mats even further, sometimes canceling out as much as 80% of the noise.
+An MLV barrier will help to increase the amount of noise that is blocked by the Soundproof Mats even further, sometimes canceling out as much as 80% of the noise.

 This will help tremendously when trying to heat up your car in the cold winter months.

 Where do I Apply Reflective Insulation?

 If you want to save time and to be on the safe side, you can even apply both the soundproof mats and the reflective insulation to your car at the same time and eliminate the hassle.

 Method C: Soundproofing Car Doors

 If you are really desperate to get rid of outside noise, one of the most effective methods is to soundproof the doors of your car.

-The best insulation for this are those that are provided by the Noico: a company that is known for the quality of their soundproofing materials.
+The best insulation for this are those that are provided by the Noico: a company that is known for the quality of their sound deadening materials.

 So What Makes This Task a Pain in the Butt?

-For starters, you are going to have to remove the first layer of your car door (screws and all) and measure the door so that you will buy the right amount of material.
+For starters, you are going to have to remove the first layer of your car door (screws and all) and measure the door so that you will buy the right amount of sound deadening materials.

 Next is the process of actually applying the foam.
 You are going to want to make sure that you cover as much of the area inside of your door without causing obstructions or adding too much weight.

 You might also like: Dynamat Vs FatMat: Which is Better?

-Method D: New Stereo
+Method D: New Stereo System

 Let's say you don't want to go through all the work involved with installing foam all over your car to soundproof it.
 What do you do now?

 Jam out, that's what!
-If noise canceling through mats and foam isn't your thing, you can always install a new stereo system inside of your car to help with outside noise.
+If noise canceling through damping mats and foam isn't your thing, you can always install a new stereo system inside of your car to help with outside noise.

 If you choose to do this, then you will want to get a system for your car which will be loud enough to cancel out the noise.
 Something with a lot of bass capability will usually do the trick for this.

 After all, part of the reason for soundproofing your car is to eliminate the outside noise you hear, so you don't need to make it harder for other drivers as well by adding to the noise.

-Anywhere Else That I Should Soundproof?
+Anywhere Else in the Car That I Should Soundproof?